Homeism/-pkmn-chonk/README.md

 ### Key Agreement

-Users can exchange public keys in order to establish a share
+Users can exchange public keys in order to establish a shared secret.

+#### Private & Public keys

+The